tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

 - **04/20/2020** Fix and configure ImGui
   - Add sliders, text, etc to experiment with features

+- **04/23/2020 - 04/24/2020** Find image to use as background for project, set its size
+  - Start developing UI in ImGui

 - **04/25/2020** Find existing data for disease vulnerability
   - Add citation to README and update factors shown